atiq82/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 The source data for this project originates from the Human Activity Recognition Using Smartphones Data Set.
 A comprehensive description of the dataset can be found at the official site: [Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
 Direct link to the data: [UCI HAR Dataset.zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

-## About the R Script:

-The R script, "run_analysis.R," performs the following steps as per the assigned task of the coursework:

-1. **Data Reading and Merging:**
-   - Reads the training and testing datasets along with feature vectors and activity labels.
-   - Assigns variable names.
-   - Merges all data into one dataset.

-2. **Extracting Relevant Measurements:**
+## Assign each data to variables

+features <- features.txt : 561 rows, 2 columns
+The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ. activities <- activity_labels.txt : 6 rows, 2 columns List of activities performed when the corresponding measurements were taken and its codes (labels) subject_test <- test/subject_test.txt : 2947 rows, 1 column contains test data of 9/30 volunteer test subjects being observed x_test <- test/X_test.txt : 2947 rows, 561 columns contains recorded features test data y_test <- test/y_test.txt : 2947 rows, 1 columns
+contains test data of activities’code labels subject_train <- test/subject_train.txt : 7352 rows, 1 column
+contains train data of 21/30 volunteer subjects being observed x_train <- test/X_train.txt : 7352 rows, 561 columns
+contains recorded features train data y_train <- test/y_train.txt : 7352 rows, 1 columns
+contains train data of activities’code labels

+## Merges the training and the test sets to create one data set

+X (10299 rows, 561 columns) is created by merging x_train and x_test using rbind() function Y (10299 rows, 1 column) is created by merging y_train and y_test using rbind() function Subject (10299 rows, 1 column) is created by merging subject_train and subject_test using rbind() function Merged_Data (10299 rows, 563 column) is created by merging Subject, Y and X using cbind() function

+## Extracts only the measurements on the mean and standard deviation for each measurement

-   - Selects only the measurements corresponding to mean and standard deviation for each feature.
+TidyData (10299 rows, 88 columns) is created by subsetting Merged_Data, selecting only columns: subject, code and the measurements on the mean and standard deviation (std) for each measurement

-3. **Descriptive Activity Names:**
-   - Uses descriptive activity names to label the activities in the dataset.
+## Uses descriptive activity names to name the activities in the data set

-4. **Descriptive Variable Names:**
+Entire numbers in code column of the TidyData replaced with corresponding activity taken from second column of the activities variable

-   - Appropriately labels the dataset with descriptive variable names.
+## Appropriately labels the data set with descriptive variable names

-5. **Creating Tidy Data Set:**
+code column in TidyData renamed into activities
+All Acc in column’s name replaced by Accelerometer
+All Gyro in column’s name replaced by Gyroscope
+All BodyBody in column’s name replaced by Body
+All Mag in column’s name replaced by Magnitude
+All start with character f in column’s name replaced by Frequency All start with character t in column’s name replaced by Time

-   - Generates a second, independent tidy data set with the average of each variable for each activity and each subject.
+## From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject
-   - Writes the resulting tidy data set into a text file.

-**Note:** The code assumes that all data files are present in the same folder, uncompressed, and with their original names intact.

-## About Variables:

-- `x_train`, `y_train`, `x_test`, `y_test`, `subject_train`, and `subject_test` contain data from the downloaded files.
-- `x_data`, `y_data`, and `subject_data` merge the above datasets for further analysis.
-- `features` contains the correct names for the `x_data` dataset, applied to the column names for detailed reference.

-Feel free to refer to this document for a clear understanding of the project's data sources, processing steps, and variables used in the analysis.
+FinalData (180 rows, 88 columns) is created by sumarizing TidyData taking the means of each variable for each activity and each subject, after groupped by subject and activity.
+Export FinalData into FinalData.txt file.